Seagate/cortx-hare/rfc/6/README.md

 1. Prepares the
    [cluster description file (CDF)](rfc/3/README.md#cluster-description-file-cdf).

-2. Runs `bootstrap` script, passing it the cluster description file via standard input.
-The script MAY be started on any node of the cluster.
+2. Runs `bootstrap` script, passing it the CDF via standard input.
+   The script MUST be started on a node which, accordingly to the CDF, will run ‘confd’ Mero service.
+If `bootstrap` is started on a non-confd node, the script MUST exit with non-zero code.

 The `bootstrap` script